GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 ## Smoother animations with composite modes

 With the Web Animations API, you can now set the composite mode of your animations, meaning they can be additive or accumulative, in addition to the default mode of "replace".
 [Composite modes](https://css-tricks.com/additive-animation-web-animations-api/) allow developers to write distinct animations and have control over how effects are combined.
-Three composite modes are now supported: `"replace"` (the default mode), `"add"`, and `"accumulate"`.
+Three composite modes are now supported: `'replace'` (the default mode), `'add'`, and `'accumulate'`.

 When you composite animations, a developer can write short, distinct effects and see them combined together.
 In the example below, we are applying a rotation and scale keyframe to each box, with the only adjustment being the composite mode, added as an option: